Scotogenic $U(1)_{L_{\mu}-L_{\tau}}$ origin of $(g-2)_\mu$, W-mass anomaly and 95 GeV excess: Dark matter phenomenology

 Furthermore, spin-dependent DM-nucleon scattering can occur via vector boson mediation, with the cross-section given by

 Here, $J_N$ represents the angular momentum of the nucleon, and $\Delta^N_q$ denotes the spin fraction of quarks, as detailed in~\cite{Agrawal:2010fh}.
 And our parameter space remains completely safe from the existing constraints~\cite{LZ:2022lsv}.
-So, for our analysis, we exclusively consider the spin-independent DM-nucleon scattering, which is rigorously constrained by terrestrial DM search experiments.
-We also note that the $\sigma^{\rm SI}_{\rm vector}$ always remains subdominant as compared to $\sigma^{\rm SI}_{\rm scalar}$ because of the velocity suppression.
+So, for our analysis, we exclusively consider the spin-independent DM-nucleon scattering, which is tightly constrained by terrestrial DM search experiments.
+We also note that the $\sigma^{\rm SI}_{\rm vector}$ always remains sub-dominant as compared to $\sigma^{\rm SI}_{\rm scalar}$ because of the velocity suppression.
+For all practical purposes, we set $\sigma^{\rm SI}_{\rm vector}=0$ and $\sigma^{\rm SD}=0$ in Eq(\ref{eq:SI_vector}) by considering a typical choice of the texture of the RHN mass matrix as given in Eq. (\ref{eq:RHNmass}), which predicts $\Theta=0$.
+We note that this typical choice simplifies our calculations without a drastic change of the phenomenological consequences achieved in other sections.

-We have shown SI direct detection cross-section as a function of DM mass in Fig. \ref{fig:dd} where the color coding depicts the RHN mixing angle ($\beta_{12})$.
+We have shown the SI direct detection cross-section as a function of DM mass in Fig. \ref{fig:dd} where the color coding depicts the RHN mixing angle ($\beta_{12})$.
 Clearly, the existing experimental bounds from the XENON1T \cite{Aprile:2018dbl} and LZ \cite{LZ:2022lsv} put an upper bound on the mixing angle $\sin{\beta_{12}}< 0.04$.
-However, future experiments like DARWIN \cite{DARWIN:2016hyl} has the potential to probe this mixing angle down to $\sin{\beta_{12}}= 0.01$.
+However, future experiments like DARWIN \cite{DARWIN:2016hyl} has the potential to probe this mixing angle down to $\sin{\beta_{12}}= 0.02$.
 Here, it is worth mentioning that, in addition to the tree-level DM-nucleon scattering process shown in Fig.~\ref{fig:DDdiag}, it can also arise at one-loop level with the doublet scalars in the loop as studied in~\cite{Ibarra:2016dlb}.
-However, because of loop suppression, it always remains subdominant as compared to the tree-level cross-section.
+However, because of loop suppression, it always remains sub-dominant as compared to the tree-level cross-section.